 Of course, one cannot speak of Islam without speaking of the Prophet Muhammad who delivered the message of Islam in the seventh century.
 When I was in undergrad, I lived down the street from Powell’s Bookstore in Chicago, and I vividly remember walking in early during my freshman year and picking this book up off the shelves.
 I also remember fondly the thrill of reading it, as both a practicing Muslim and as someone seeking to know more, not just about the Prophet, but about how people know and have known the Prophet Muhammad.
 A biography of the Prophet, Memories of Muhammad is also a contextualization of how the Prophet is understood by Muslims and what role he and his life play in Muslim life, as well as how the Prophet has been understood historically and in contemporary times by people of other faiths.
 What emerges is a readable, layered portrait of the Prophet’s life and legacy in conversation with some of the questions that people unfamiliar with him have about his life and legacy.

 Farooq Chaudhry is a writer and editor based in Chicago.
-He currently serves as a Daily Editor for the Chicago Review of Books and is a J.D. candidate at the University of Chicago Law School.
+He currently serves as a Daily Editor for the Chicago Review of Books.
 You can find him on Twitter at @spilledchai_.